-7.5 Grading
+6.5 Grading

-The numerical grades in this course have and will correspond to the Faculty of Arts & Science's interpretation of grades.
+Final marks have and will correspond to the Faculty of Arts & Science's interpretation of grades.
 Historically, median student performance and thus grades have been in the C+ range.

 With multiple sections and different tests, averages may vary across tests and sections.
 For example, your section could have a low average on a term test.
-Dont worry!
+Don't worry!
 A portion of the final will be common to all in-person sections.
 If needed, we will use relative performance on this common portion to calibrate final grades across sections.